aajisaka/hadoop-tools/README.md

 * Poll events for HDFS using HDFS INotify feature and output the details.
 * Ctrl + C to stop polling.
+* Need to install Hadoop 2.7 or later.